JulianFP/project-W/doc/installation.rst

             - 443:443
             - 443:443/udp

-5. Generate a JWT_SECRET_KEY that will be used to for generating Session Tokens.
+6. Generate a JWT_SECRET_KEY that will be used to for generating Session Tokens.
 If you have python installed you can use the following command for this:

    .. code-block:: console

       python -c 'import secrets; print(secrets.token_hex(32))'

-6. Run the containers.
+7. Run the containers.
 Replace <JWT Secret Key>, <Your SMTP Password>, <Postgres password> and <project-w admin user password> with the JWT_SECRET_KEY we generated before, the password of the SMTP Server you want to use, some secure password that the admin user should have, and some secure password that you want to use for Postgresql respectively:

    .. code-block:: console

       PROJECT_W_JWT_SECRET_KEY="<JWT Secret Key>" PROJECT_W_SMTP_PASSWORD="<Your SMTP Password>" PROJECT_W_POSTGRES_PASSWORD="<Postgres password>" PROJECT_W_ADMIN_PASSWORD="<project-w admin user password>" docker compose up -d

-7. You may want to set up some kind of backup solution.
-For this you just need to backup the project-W-data directory (which will include the database, your ssl certificate and your config.yml) and maybe your docker-compose.yml if you made changes to it.
+8. You may want to set up some kind of backup solution.
+For this you just need to backup the project-W-data directory (which will include the database and your config.yml), the caddy-data directory (which will include your ssl certs, ocsp staples and so on) and maybe your docker-compose.yml if you made changes to it.

 Runner
 ``````